Manage multidimensional data in a table

 • Product model table values import and export (CSV and xlsx)

-We recommend you create one import profile per table attribute to import/export.
-Indeed, these jobs enable you to import/export the table values of several products sharing the same table attribute.
+We recommend creating a separate import profile for each table attribute to ensure smooth data handling.
+These jobs allow you to import and export table values for multiple products that share the same table attribute.

-For imports, as each table attribute can have a different structure, we don’t want to import files mixing up tables with different structures.
-For exports, you need to choose a single attribute for each job.
+For imports, since each table attribute may have a unique structure, it is essential to avoid mixing tables with different structures in a single file.

-For example: your composition is managed with a table attribute in your "food" family.
-You can create a new import profile called food composition that uses the product data table values job to import the composition values of several food products at a time.
+If your "food" product family manages composition using a table attribute, you can create a dedicated import profile called "Food Composition."
+This profile would use the product data table values job to import composition values for multiple food products simultaneously.

 What about completeness?